xarchived/starlette-marshal/README.md

 pip install starlette-marshal[rapidjson]
 ```

-or if you prefer the latest development version, you can install it from the source:

 ## Quickstart

 We want to be soft dependency.
 So this package is 100% compatible with standard Python and Starlette package.
 To archive